Identifying the Periodicity of Information in Natural Language: Result: Human vs. Generated Texts

 \section{Result: Human vs. Generated Texts}

-By applying \texttt{APS} on the corpora of human-written and LLM-generated text pairs, we can observe periodicity differences between them on a dataset-level scale.
-These data are gathered by obtaining a generated response from LLMs by feeding the beginning of a human-written text as a prompt.
+By applying \texttt{APS} on the corpora of human-written and LLM-generated text pairs (FACE and EvoBench; see \Cref{sec:corpora}), we can observe periodicity differences between them at the document level.
+These datasets contain generated texts obtained from LLMs by feeding the beginning of a human-written text as a prompt.
 In general, we find that LLM-generated texts contain stronger periodicity of information than human-written ones in both English and Chinese.
-For instance, the proportion of documents with valid periods in LLaMA3-70B-generated fake BBC news is 30.06\%, which is more than twice that of the real news (14.80\%).
+For instance, the proportion of documents with valid periods in LLaMA3-70B-generated fake BBC news is $30.06\%$, which is more than twice the proportion in the real news ($14.80\%$).
 Detailed results are listed in \Cref{tab:human_vs_generated}.

-\Cref{fig:human_vs_generated} shows the distributions of the detected periods in human-written and LLM-generated texts in FACE BBC News data.
-It can be observed that the LLM-generated texts exhibit more periodic patterns than human-written texts, especially in the long-period range ($>50$ tokens).
-A possible reason could be that LLMs are more capable of keeping the global coherence when generating within long ranges.
-Human writers, however, are limited by the memory capacity, and hence are less likely to maintain consistency under large spans.